kuroko-lang/kuroko/README.md

 The interpreter binary is a thin wrapper and lives in `kuroko.c`; `rline.c` provides the syntax-highlighted line editor for the REPL.

 C module sources are found in `src/` and provide optional added functionality.
+Each module source file corresponds to a resulting shared object of the same name that will be built to the `modules/` directory, which itself also contains modules written in Kuroko.

-The core builtins, `builtins.krk` are embedded in `builtins.c` so they are always available to the interpreter.
+The core builtins, `builtins.krk` are embedded in `builtins.c` so they are always available to the interpreter; `builtins.c` is provided in the repository, but can be updated by the Makefile when changes to `builtins.krk` are made.

+### Building as a Single Static Binary

+An additional Makefile is provided to build a single static binary of the interpter and REPL with the additional C modules bundled as built-ins:

+    make clean; make -f Makefile.static

+This will produce a static binary without `dlopen` support, so it will not be able to load additional C modules at runtime.

 ## Code Examples